-These potatoes are trimmed, peeled and cut in a cylinder or egg shape then fried in our olive oil, and finally baked in a chicken stock.
+These potatoes are trimmed, peeled, cut in a cylinder or egg shape, fried in olive oil, and finally baked in chicken stock.
 The results are creamy, buttery delicious potatoes with a crunch that compliments any entrée.
+Great holiday potatoes!

 - 3-4 large, whole russet potatoes